 This memory is assumed not to change during a debug session.
-Any code within such a range that is downloaded when starting a debug session (or technically, any such code that is part of the application being debugged) is stored in the cache and remains there.
+Any code within such a range that is downloaded when you start a debug session (or technically, any such code that is part of the application being debugged) is stored in the cache and remains there.
 Other parts of such ranges are loaded into the cache from memory on demand, but are then kept during the debug session.
-Also, C-SPY will not allow you to modify such memory from C-SPY windows.
+Note that C-SPY will not allow you to modify such memory from C-SPY windows.

-Even though flash memory is normally used as a fixed read-only memory, there are applications that use parts of flash memory for modifying storage at runtime.
+Even though flash memory is normally used as a fixed read-only memory, there are applications that modify parts of flash memory at runtime.
 For example, some part of flash memory might be used for a file system or simply to store non-volatile information.
-To reflect this in C-SPY, you should designate those parts of flash memory as one or more RAM ranges instead.
+To reflect this in C-SPY, you should choose the RAM cache type for those instead.
 Then C-SPY will assume that those parts can change at any time during execution.